mpi-sws-rse/thingflow-python/micropython/README.rst

 Scheduler Design
 -----------------
-Since micropython does not provide an event scheduler, we provide one directly in antevents.py.
+Since MicroPython does not provide an event scheduler,[*]_ we provide one directly in thingflow.py.
 This scheduler is optimized for minimal power consumption (by reducing wake-ups) rather than for robustness in the face of tight deadlines.

 The scheduler has two layers: the *internal* layer (represented by the methods starting with an underscore) and the *public* layer.
-The public layer provides an API similar to the standard Ant Events scheduler and is built on the internal layer.
+The public layer provides an API similar to the standard ThingFlow scheduler and is built on the internal layer.

 For ease of testing and flexibility, the internal layer is designed such that the